 Kalanchoe gomphophylla, Kalanchoe hirta

-Kalanchoe hildebrandtii is a shrubby, succulent plant, up to 3 feet (90 cm) tall, with woody stems and lovely, smooth, silver-grey leaves.
+Kalanchoe hildebrandtii is a shrubby succulent plant with woody stems and lovely, smooth, silver-grey leaves.
 It grows up to 3 feet (90 cm) tall.
-K. hildebrandtii and Kalanchoe bracteata are similar looking and sometimes mistaken for each others.
-They are distinguished by their flowers.
+K. hildebrandtii and Kalanchoe bracteata are similar looking and sometimes mistaken for each other.
+Their flowers distinguish them.
 K. hildebrandtii has white flowers that are not as attractive as the red ones of K. bracteata.
-The flowers are very small and bell-shaped.
+The tiny flowers are bell-shaped.

 How to Grow and Care